-One approach to summarize IPM is with the acronym PAMS which stands for Prevention, Avoidance, Monitoring and Suppression.
+The acronym, PAMS, which stands for Prevention, Avoidance, Monitoring and Suppression is an easy way to remember the actions you can take in IPM.
 We use this acronym, because it is simple, and it connects pest biology with what we do to solve pest problems.
 By combining tactics from each of the PAMS categories into a single strategy, pests can be managed with minimal environmental impacts.
 Click here for an example of a PAMS approach to mouse control.

 Prevention tactics keep potential pests from entering an area or inhibit their spread to new areas.
 The key to prevention is understanding what the pest needs to survive.
 Perhaps there is debris or an open waste bin near a school building that attracts mice, or plant material from a previous harvest near your field or in your garden that harbors pests and needs to be removed.
 Simple assessments and actions can prevent the problem or pest from ever happening.

 - Using pest-free certified seed, transplants or other materials

 - Cleaning equipment to avoid carrying pests such as viruses, bacteria, fungi and weed seed to new areas

 - Stopping the transfer of firewood that may be infested with tree-killing insects or pathogens (for more information on pest quarantines see Regulatory control in IPM tactics page).

 If a pest is already present, or if it may turn up every year, avoidance tactics are those that limit resources and create inhospitable conditions to make life (and reproduction) as hard as possible for the pest organism.
 Prevention and avoidance tactics work best together when currently pest-free areas are also made unfavorable to pest development.

 - Rotating crops to avoid giving the pest consistent access to preferred hosts

 - Altering planting and harvesting dates to avoid weather favorable to pest development